rails/rails/guides/source/active_record_querying.md

 Dynamic Finders
 ---------------

 For every field (also known as an attribute) you define in your table, Active Record provides a finder method.
-If you have a field called +first_name+ on your +Client+ model for example, you get +find_by_first_name+ and +find_all_by_first_name+ for free from Active Record.
-If you have a +locked+ field on the +Client+ model, you also get +find_by_locked+ and +find_all_by_locked+ methods.
+If you have a field called `first_name` on your `Client` model for example, you get `find_by_first_name` and `find_all_by_first_name` for free from Active Record.
+If you have a `locked` field on the `Client` model, you also get `find_by_locked` and `find_all_by_locked` methods.

-You can also use +find_last_by_*+ methods which will find the last record matching your argument.
+You can also use `find_last_by_*` methods which will find the last record matching your argument.

-You can specify an exclamation point (`!`) on the end of the dynamic finders to get them to raise an +ActiveRecord::RecordNotFound+ error if they do not return any records, like +Client.find_by_name!("Ryan")+
+You can specify an exclamation point (`!`) on the end of the dynamic finders to get them to raise an `ActiveRecord::RecordNotFound` error if they do not return any records, like `Client.find_by_name!("Ryan")`

-If you want to find both by name and locked, you can chain these finders together by simply typing "+and+" between the fields.
-For example, +Client.find_by_first_name_and_locked("Ryan", true)+.
+If you want to find both by name and locked, you can chain these finders together by simply typing "`and`" between the fields.
+For example, `Client.find_by_first_name_and_locked("Ryan", true)`.

-WARNING: Up to and including Rails 3.1, when the number of arguments passed to a dynamic finder method is lesser than the number of fields, say `Client.find_by_name_and_locked("Ryan")`, the behavior is to pass +nil+ as the missing argument.
-This is *unintentional* and this behavior will be changed in Rails 3.2 to throw an +ArgumentError+.
+WARNING: Up to and including Rails 3.1, when the number of arguments passed to a dynamic finder method is lesser than the number of fields, say `Client.find_by_name_and_locked("Ryan")`, the behavior is to pass `nil` as the missing argument.
+This is *unintentional* and this behavior will be changed in Rails 3.2 to throw an `ArgumentError`.

 Find or build a new object
 --------------------------

 It's common that you need to find a record or create it if it doesn't exist.
-You can do that with the +first_or_create+ and +first_or_create!+ methods.
+You can do that with the `first_or_create` and `first_or_create!` methods.

-### +first_or_create+
+### `first_or_create`

-The +first_or_create+ method checks whether +first+ returns +nil+ or not.
-If it does return +nil+, then +create+ is called.
-This is very powerful when coupled with the +where+ method.
+The `first_or_create` method checks whether `first` returns `nil` or not.
+If it does return `nil`, then `create` is called.
+This is very powerful when coupled with the `where` method.
 Let's see an example.

-Suppose you want to find a client named 'Andy', and if there's none, create one and additionally set his +locked+ attribute to false.
+Suppose you want to find a client named 'Andy', and if there's none, create one and additionally set his `locked` attribute to false.
 You can do so by running:

 ```ruby
 Client.where(:first_name => 'Andy').first_or_create(:locked => false)